Fire up the grill for this slightly spicy, exotic flavored Thai Grilled Chicken. It's easy to…

 Now don’t freak out!
 You didn’t burn the corn.
 When you pull it off the grill and it looks black and chared like these in the picture do.
 It’s all part of the process.

 When you pull back the husk you will discover a golden slightly charred ear of corn that is ready for seasoning.
 I have found it easier to clean up to remove the husks outside.
 It can get quite messy with the little charred pieces of husks.
+I also like to use a good pair of Heat Resistant Grilling Gloves.

 Next, slather on some BBQ Coffee Dry Rub seasoned butter to create a delicious and unique sauce to complement your grilled corn.
 Be sure and print the recipe for my BBQ Coffee Dry Rub Seasoning, it’s the perfect dry rub for grilled meats and vegetables.
 I like to make this sauce vegan by substituting the butter for coconut oil.